dwOuOwK87/Bad-Apple-Ascii-Animation/README.md

 **Tips**
 >Clicking "start.py" can start the animation.
 >The program will ask you the scale of ASCII animation.
->I recommend you not to set it higher than 100 both width and height, and set to the same ratio as the original video.
+>I recommend you to set it less than 100 both width and height with the same ratio as the original video.

 **Need python3 and opencv**
 >Install opencv: pip install opencv-python